How Much Compensation For An Accident In A Caravan Park Site Holiday Camp?

 As always, make a note of what happened and exchange details with the other driver, and notify the owners of the holiday park.
 You will need to ascertain if this is a private matter between yourself and the driver, or if the holiday site was to blame – due to substandard signage explaining the rules of the car park, for example, or insufficient space to allow for vehicles and caravans to manoeuvre safely.

 Whatever the outcome of this conversation, we are ready to help you claim back the compensation that you deserve.
+Call us today for caravan park claims advice and to get started on your claim.

 It is the responsibility of any play area, whether supervised by professionals or yourself and fellow parents, to provide a safe environment for children.
 All equipment contained within must meet legal safety standards, and while accidents will always happen in such a setting, they should never be more severe than a scraped knee or bruise caused by general childish exuberance.